These rich and fudgy Chocolate Raspberry Truffles are coated in macadamia nuts and cocoa powder. Serve them or give them as a special gift.

 - Mash the berries in a fine food strainer or food mill.
 Press the berries with a fork or wooden spoon to release the juice and pulp, but retain the seeds.
 Set the juice aside and throw away the seeds.

-- Place the cream into a small pot and bringing to just to a boil.
-Pour the hot milk over the chopped chocolate and let it sit for 5 minutes to melt and soften.
+- Place the cream into a small pot and bring to just to a boil.
+Pour the hot cream over the chopped chocolate and let it sit for 5 minutes to melt and soften.
 Whisk chocolate until smooth and completely melted, then stir in the raspberry puree.

 - Use a 1 tablespoon cookie scoop or melon baller to scoop out and shape the truffles.
 Give them a little roll in your palms and then coat them in the cocoa powder or nuts.